hapify/hapify/CONTRIBUTING.md

 You can either improve existing content or add new resources.

 If you miss a particular information in [the reference documentation](https://www.hapify.io/documentation), feel free to either create an issue or PR.
-We also welcome [tutorials](https://www.Hapify.io/docs/tutorials) for related topics that you're interested in.
-If you come across an interesting pattern, feel free to add a new example [to our example list](https://github.com/Hapify/Hapify/tree/master/examples)!

 ## Features